Sale is Ending soon!

 You might also fancy a hot matcha chocolate for your next matcha drink!

-Whisk two teaspoons of matcha green tea powder and two ounces of homemade creamer.
+Whisk together two teaspoons of matcha green tea powder and two ounces of homemade creamer.
 Warm one cup of almond milk and slowly add a tablespoon of high-quality chocolate over low heat.
 Once the chocolate has melted completely, pour it into a cup and add the matcha.
 Cinnamon or honey would also be good additions, though they’re optional.

 Gone are the days when matcha green tea was only a mixture of hot water and probably a sweetener.
 You can now get creative in your own kitchen and whip up this fresh and delicious creamer for your matcha green tea or everyday coffee.